realmocaccino/jauntyslider/README.md

 <script src="dist/js/jauntyslider.min.js"></script>
 ```

-Put the arrow images in your *img* folder as well.
+Put the arrows image in your *img* folder as well.

 ## Usage
 As stated in the introduction, we start using the attribute *data-jauntyslider*.